Skip to main content

 • PostgreSQL: Primary relational database (9 databases)

-• Redis: Caching and session storage
+• Redis: Caching and session storage (FusionCache L2)

 • Qdrant: Vector database for AI-powered search

-• RabbitMQ: Message queue for async communication
+• Kafka: Message broker for async communication (WolverineFx)

 • Azure Blob: File and media storage